 The Pilot Custom 912 with a Waverly nib gave a similar experience to the Monte Rosa but the 912 just has the upturned tip and no ball on top.
 This nib is fantastic anyway, and is so pleasing to write with for a lefty like me because you’re always writing at the correct position.
 With reverse writing, it’s like you’re using a posting nib because it ends up being downturned.
 You get a considerably finer line that could probably be used for writing checks.

 The most surprising pen to try with this experiment was a Pilot Falcon, not the most lefty friendly pen.
 But, it writes really well reversed.
 I have it inked up with Namiki black right now, which is normally really wet out of this pen, but reversed it’s just the right amount of wetness.
 While overwriting normally with a Falcon I usually use light pressure so that the tines don’t catch on the paper, but reversed I haven’t had to worry about that.

-The Vanishing Point Decimo was another surprise for both my and my partner.
+The Vanishing Point Decimo was another surprise for both me and my girlfriend.
 This is another pen that is problematic for lefty overwriters because of the clip by the nib.
 Reverse writing with the Decimo was weird, and I still didn’t find it comfortable to hold.